 As Sr. Director of Finance & Administration, Joy oversees the development and implementation of WhyHunger’s financial management strategy, operations and human resource policies with an emphasis on ensuring sound fiscal management and operational efficiency rooted in social justice.
 Prior to joining WhyHunger, Joy was Deputy Chief Financial Officer at Media Development Investment Fund, a mission-driven investment fund for independent news businesses in countries with a history of media oppression.
 She also served as Chief Financial Officer and Sr. Vice President for Administration at the National Academy Foundation which aimed to sustain a national network of career academies in public high schools across the U.S. Joy holds both a Bachelor’s degree in Business Administration- Public Accounting (Summa Cum Laude) from Baruch College where she was valedictorian, and a National Diploma in Accounting (Honors) from the London Chamber of Commerce and the Royal Society of Arts.
 She is married and has two children.

-Betty plays a critical role in the overall functioning and effectiveness of the Programs team.
-She works across all program departments to support a unified strategic direction for programmatic activities, initiatives, internal communications, grants management, and expenditures.
-Betty manages and monitors domestic and international grants, coordinates the content development and distribution of the Nourishing Change newsletter, and assists in the promotion and outreach of the Find Food database and WhyHunger Hotline.
+Betty accompanies individual members and sectors of ally global social movements.
+She is responsible along with her fellow co-director for monitoring the political and economic context of regions around the world as part of the strategic planning and implementation of the overall programmatic goals.
+She supports social movements and organizations by mobilizing logistical, technical, and financial support, while building, strengthening, and nourishing connections between global social movements and U.S-based movements and organizations.
+She collaborates on fundraising, strategic messaging and communications campaigns that support WhyHunger’s work globally.
 She is continually learning and deepening her knowledge on issues related to the work.
 Betty was born in Harlem, grew up in Rhode Island, and came back to NYC to study at Pace University, where she received her B.B.A.
-In her spare time, she’s also the Literary Editor of Womanly Magazine, a publication and platform that circulates updated health information to women around the world through the lens of art.
+In her spare time, she’s also the Editorial Manager of Womanly Magazine, a publication and platform that circulates accessible health information to women and non-binary people around the world through the lens of art.
 She’s passionate about books, travel, and social justice.